Name: Ivashina Yelena Vladimirovna

 Biography

-Yelena Ivashina was born in the city of Ob, Novosibirsk Region, in a hardworking family where they respected God, but did not delve into spiritual topics.
-From childhood, Yelena, on the other hand, asked questions about God and the meaning of life, which her parents could not answer.
+Yelena Ivashina was born in Ob, Novosibirsk Region, in a hardworking family where they respected God, but did not delve into spiritual topics.
+However, Yelena from childhood, asked questions about God and the purpose of life, which her parents could not answer.

-The girl read a lot, loved nature and was an active child: she kept pigeons, did karate and athletics, swam, went hiking, rode a bicycle, wrote poems and stories.
+She read a lot, loved nature and was an active child: she kept pigeons, did karate and athletics, swam, went hiking, cycled, wrote poems and stories.
 She also has a younger sister.

 After school, Yelena worked and studied at the same time.
-She liked to acquire different skills: she took courses in driving, psychology, computer literacy, accounting, and a course as a stylist-image-maker.
-Yelena was a private entrepreneur and at various times worked in trade and on the railway.
+She liked to acquire different skills: she took driving lessons, courses in psychology, computer literacy, accounting, and a course as a stylist-image-maker.
+Yelena was a private entrepreneur and at various times worked in sales and for the railway.
 Recently, she was self-employed and worked online.
 Her hobbies include psychology, fitness, swimming, walking, and reading.

 In 1999, she first learned from the Bible that God has a personal name.
 Yelena recalls: "This is the God I was looking for, who created everything and governs everything."
-Then she revised her lifestyle, established relations with her husband and mother-in-law.
-In 2003, Yelena made the decision to live by biblical standards and became one of Jehovah's Witnesses.
+Then she reviewed her lifestyle, rebuilt relations with her husband and mother-in-law.
+In 2003, Yelena decided to live by Bible standards and became one of Jehovah's Witnesses.

-Since the age of three, Yelena has been living in the Crimea—first in Saki, then in Simferopol.
-After the death of her mother, she, together with her husband Sergey, moved back to Saki to take care of her elderly father.
+Since the age of three, Yelena has been living in the Crimea — first in Saky, then in Simferopol.
+After the death of her mother, she and her husband Sergey, moved back to Saky to take care of her elderly father.

-She met her future husband at a friend's wedding.
+She had met her future husband at a friend's wedding.
 They got married in 1995.
-Sergey grew up in a family of railway workers and chose this profession.
-The spouses travel together, cook, watch movies, and spend time in the fresh air.
+Sergey grew up in a family of railway workers and also chose this profession.
+The couple travels, cooks, watches movies, and spends time outdoors together.

-Criminal prosecution has seriously affected the way of life and health of all family members.
-The believer lost the opportunity to work online due to a ban on using the Internet.
+The criminal prosecution has seriously affected the way of life and the health of all family members.
+The believer can no longer work online due to a ban on using the Internet.
 There were difficulties with the payment of taxes and utilities.
 Yelena cannot even go for walks.
-Due to stress, she had problems with blood pressure.
+Due to stress, she developed problems with blood pressure.

-Yelena's relatives and numerous acquaintances, even those who do not share her religious views, are worried about her and consider the criminal prosecution unreasonable.
+Yelena's relatives and numerous friends, even those who do not share her religious views, are worried about her and consider the criminal prosecution groundless.

 Case History